 One problem with any type of transplant is that the recipient's body may attack and destroy the donated cells.
 This is why doctors look for donor cells that have membrane similarities to the patient's cells before they perform a transplant.
 The membrane is the outer layer of a cell.
 The body doesn't normally attack cells which it recognizes as "self".
 It distinguishes self from non-self by detecting the presence of membrane proteins.

 There are many disorders whose treatment may involve a bone marrow transplant.
-These include disorders in which the bone marrow fails to do its job properly, diseases in which medical treatments destroy bone marrow cells and certain inherited blood disorders in which faulty red blood cells or faulty hemoglobin are made.
+These include diseases in which the bone marrow fails to do its job properly, ones in which medical treatments destroy bone marrow cells, and certain inherited blood disorders in which faulty red blood cells or faulty hemoglobin are made.
 Three examples of conditions that may be helped by a marrow transplant are described below.